dotCMS Enterprise Cloud (/cms-platform/features) support multi-node clusters in load balanced, round-robin or hot standby configurations.

 1. Common Location

 Clustering in dotCMS is designed to be used in a single location/datacenter with low network latency between servers.
-Clusters require significant inter-node communications, and having nodes in different locations can negatively affect performance and reliability of the cluster due to network latency or communication failures.
-Therefore all nodes in a cluster should be co-located in the same physical location.
+In the cloud, this means that in a dotCMS cluster, dotCMS nodes can span multiple availability zones but generally should not span regions.
+Clusters require significant inter-node communications, and having nodes in different regions can negatively affect performance and reliability of the cluster due to network latency or communication failures.

 Nodes Spanning Multiple Locations